Dyrati/ace_projects/Information/Golden Sun 1 ACE Setup.md

 3. Run Up until you pop out of a door (takes about 11 seconds), then follow the path out of the cave

 ## Bilibin
 Enter the weapons shop in Bilibin, and talk to the armor vendor.
 Sell things until you have at least 1300 coins (water of life gives 2250).
 Purchase the following items from the armor vendor: **Bronze Shield, Leather Gloves, Open Helm, Wooden Cap**.
-Equip all but the Open Helm on Isaac.
+You may equip any items on Isaac.
 Don't keep the game tickets.

 Enter the house to the left of the weapons shop, and **collect the hard nut** in the barrel at the top.
 Don't use it yet.